-The base unit of amount of substance in the SI system of units.
+The mole is the base unit of amount of substance in the SI system of units.
 One mole equals the amount of substance that contains as many elementary units as there are atoms in 0.012 kg of carbon-12.
 The elementary units may be atoms, molecules, ions, radicals, electrons, etc., and must be specified.
 1 mole of a compound has a mass equal to its relative molecular mass expressed in grams.
 The mole replaced the gram-atom.

 The molarity of a solution is its concentration in moles per liter; a solution whose molarity is 1 is called molar.